walles/exactype/README.md

 * Make keyboard more responsive when communicating with the input field is slow.
 * Add support for an English keyboard layout.
 This is a step towards emoji support (see below); it requires us to support more than one keyboard, without needing to make an entirely new keyboard.
+* Maybe or maybe not before the emojis, make a cursor-keys keyboard that shows up if you move the cursor by clicking somewhere.
+It should contain left, right, backspace and Abc (back to standard keyboard).
+My hypothesis is that simplifying cursor positioning would somewhat alleviate the need for auto correction.

 ## TODO Prioritized Beta User Issues
 * Add emoji support